 Upload videos directly to the connected YouTube channel from the video gallery.

 Include YouTube responsive videos on content without reading the code.

 Embed videos from other YouTube channels to the website’s video gallery.

 Adding the Social Sharing to your food ordering app like Zomato allows website visitors to share content on their favorite social media platforms.

 Includes a variety of desktop, tablet, and mobile viewing options.
 The stock tracks are integrated on each page from all sources.

-Facebook Login allows users to login to a website using their Facebook account.
+The social media platform Facebook Login allows users to login to a website using their Facebook account.

 Facebook Wall feed allows websites to display one or more Facebook Page Wall link feeds on their website.

 Now that you know what exactly needs to be done and have a BRD with the same details, the next step is to plan the project.
 Before the first line of code is written, it is very important to determine the tasks and manage the allocation of resources involved in developing a food ordering app like Zomato.